-All un-used conduits shall be capped and glued (with easily removed adhesive) with a proprietary PVC conduit cap.
+All un-used conduits shall be capped and glued (with easily removed adhesive) with a blank plug approved by the Principal.

 16 Supplementary requirements

 The requirements of MRTS91 Conduits and Pits are varied by the supplementary requirements given in Clause 7 of Annexure MRTS91.1.